davenonymous/BonsaiTrees/README.md

 ## How to get started

-1. Craft Bonsai Pot and place it somewhere with at least one block of air above it
+1. Craft a Bonsai Pot and place it somewhere with at least one block of air above it
-2. Get a compatible sapling and right-click on the Bonsai Pot
+2. Get a compatible sapling and right-click it on the Bonsai Pot
 3. Watch it grow.
 4. You can then optionally harvest the tree by right clicking it with an axe or breaking the block.
    The Bonsai Pot itself only breaks when there is no sapling growing at the moment.